sourcebots/docs/content/robots/forklift.md

 ## Radio

-The Forklift robot has a [radio](../../api/radio) receiver attached to its center.
+The forklift robot has a [radio](/api/radio) receiver attached to its centre.